 The second century CE was a time of growing conflict and declining wealth for much of southern Arabia.
 The Bedouin clans which controlled what the trade routes across Arabia fought amongst themselves for what remained of the trade, and some moved into previously agricultural land, driving off the farmers in the process.
 These developments further weakened the already precarious economies of the southern kingdoms.
 The exception was the kingdom of Himyar, which, towards the end of the 3rd century, absorbed all the other kingdoms to form a large, unified state covering the whole of southern Arabia.

 Meanwhile, in northern Arabia, the Nabatean kingdom grew in power and wealth.
 Petra, its capital, became one of the most beautiful cities in the ancient world.
 Its temples, cut into rock, are today a UN World Heritage Site and a major tourists attraction.
-As for the Nabatean kingdom itself, it was occupied by the Romans in 106 CE, and became the province of Arabia.
+As for the Nabatean kingdom itself, it was occupied by the Roman Empire in 106 CE, and became the province of Arabia.